History of credit unions: From Europe to America

 The Credit Union National Extension Bureau, the forerunner of the Credit Union National Association was formed as a confederation of state leagues at a meeting in Estes Park, Colorado, in 1934.
 Attendees at the meeting included Dora Maxwell who would go on to help establish hundreds of credit unions and programs for the poor in her lifetime and Louise McCarren Herring, whose work to form credit unions and ensure their safe operation earned the title of "Mother of Credit Unions" in the United States.

 In 1932 Bergengren, at the invitation of Canadian priest and adult educator Moses Coady, drafted a model credit union law for the English-speaking province of Nova Scotia.
 The law was ratified in the provincial legislature the same year, and credit unions rapidly spread to the other Anglophone provinces.
 The development tools used by the Antigonish Movement led by Coady injected a much stronger populist tone in credit union development, and these methods were spread widely in the developing world after World War II.

 CUNA Credit Union National Association was formed in 1934.

+Many credit unions formed under specific charters to serve workplace-defined memberships, like John Deere Employees Credit Union (now Veridian Credit Union) in 1934 and Roanoke Postal Employees Federal Credit Union (now Blue Eagle Credit Union) in 1948.
+Today, it's more common for credit unions to determine membership eligibility geographically by defining their service areas.